shanedonburke/cmdkeep/README.md

 # Example Commands

-Add these commands to your installation with `ck add`.
+Add these commands to your installation using `ck add`.

 Note that quotes may need to be escaped, and many of the commands are for Bash/Unix systems.